WATCH: Tampa police pull helicopter pilot from water after crash landing

 TAMPA, Fla.
-(WFLA) — Newly released body cam video showed the moment that Tampa police officers rescued a helicopter pilot after his aircraft lost power and crashed into the waters off of the Davis Islands.
+(WFLA) — Newly released body cam video showed the moment that Tampa, Florida, police officers rescued a helicopter pilot after his aircraft lost power and crashed into the waters off of the Davis Islands.

 Tampa police said the helicopter was finishing a sightseeing tour for a family of three when it lost power on the way back to the Peter O. Knight Airport.